Live and Let Die (film): Casting

 Mankiewicz created the character Sheriff J. W. Pepper to add comic relief.
-Portrayed by Clifton James, Pepper reprised the role in The Man with the Golden Gun (1974).
+Clifton James reprised the role in The Man with the Golden Gun the following year.
 Live and Let Die is also the first of two films featuring David Hedison as Felix Leiter, who reprised the role in Licence to Kill (1989).
 Hedison had said, "I was sure that would be my first and last" appearance as the character, before being cast again.

 Madeline Smith, who played Miss Caruso, sharing Bond's bed in the film's opening, was recommended for the part by Roger Moore after he had appeared with her on television.
 Smith said that Moore was polite and pleasant to work with, but she felt very uncomfortable being clad in only blue bikini panties while Moore's wife was on set overseeing the scene.

 Live and Let Die was the only Bond film until Casino Royale (2006) not to feature the character Q, portrayed by Desmond Llewelyn.
 He was then appearing in the television series Follyfoot, but was written out of three episodes to appear in the film.
 By then, Saltzman and Broccoli decided not to include the character, feeling that "too much was being made of the films' gadgets", and decided to downplay this aspect of the series, much to Llewelyn's annoyance.

 Bernard Lee considered not reprising his role as M due to the death of his wife Gladys Merredew, and was nearly recast with Kenneth More.
 However, he ultimately returned to the role.

 Lois Maxwell had only been included in Diamonds Are Forever (1971) during filming as a late addition, as she had asked for a pay increase.
-For Live and Let Die, she returned for the same fee, but due to a technical error, the filming of her scenes in Bond's home at the start of the movie extended to two days, costing the production more than if they had paid the increase she requested.
+For Live and Let Die, she returned for the same fee, but due to a technical error, the filming of her scenes in Bond's home at the start extended to two days, costing the production more than if they had paid the increase she requested.
 Moore later wrote that Maxwell celebrated the double-pay-day by purchasing a fur coat.